| Feature | Cassia Cinnamon | Ceylon Cinnamon |

 Spicely Naturals – Ground Cassia Cinnamon

-Features: Non-GMO, gluten-free, finely ground texture.
+Features: Non-GMO, gluten-free, finely ground texture with coumarin content disclosed on packaging.

 Sri Lankan Traditional – Ceylon Cinnamon Sticks (2 oz)

-Features: Artisanally made, hand-rolled, premium quality.
+Features: Artisanally hand-rolled, premium quality, independently tested for coumarin levels.

 Storage Tips

-- Store both types in airtight containers away from heat and sunlight.
+- Store both types in airtight containers away from heat and sunlight

-- Whole sticks last longer than ground versions — up to 3–5 years for Ceylon.
+- Whole sticks last longer than ground versions — up to 3-5 years for Ceylon

-- Grind only what you need to preserve freshness and potency.
+- Grind only what you need to preserve freshness and potency

 Conclusion